n8acl/dapnet_paging_gateway/docs/Installation.md

 You will need a few things to be able to configure the scripts.

 * Your DAPNET Username and Password
-* The Username, Password and IP Address of your MySQL Instance
+* The Username, Password and IP Address of your Database Server Instance

 ## Obtaining DAPNET Keys